henok-tesfu/task-manager/README.md

 - **Delete Task**: Delete tasks easily with a delete button.

 - **Reorder Tasks**: Drag-and-drop tasks to reorder them within a project.
-The priority is automatically updated based on the new order (priority #1 is at the top, #2 next down, etc.).
+The priority is automatically updated based on the new order

 - **Project Functionality (BONUS)**:
   - Tasks are grouped by projects.
   - Users can create new projects.
   - Users can select a project from a dropdown to view and manage tasks associated with that project

 ## Demo
 If you'd like to see the application in action, check the demo here: <a href="https://task.henoktesfu.me/"> Demo </a>

-repository link <a href="https://task.henoktesfu.me/"> Demo </a>
+repository link <a href="https://github.com/henok-tesfu/task-manager"> GitHub </a>
 ## Setup Instructions
 **Prerequisites**